elugens/hello-javascript/docs/browser-related-questions/browser-document/node-properties-type-tag-contents.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> The outerHTML property in JavaScript gets or sets the serialized HTML including the element itself, allowing retrieval and replacement of an element along with its content and attributes.
+    </div><br />
-  <div><strong>Interview Response:</strong> The element's full HTML gets stored in the outerHTML attribute.
+  <div><strong>Technical Response:</strong> The element's full HTML gets stored in the outerHTML attribute.
 This structure is equivalent to innerHTML plus the element itself.
 Be aware that, unlike innerHTML, writing to outerHTML does not affect the element.
 Instead, it substitutes it in the DOM.
 We can write to elem.outerHTML, but this does not modify the element we're writing to ('elem').
 Instead, it replaces it with the new HTML.
 By accessing the DOM, we may obtain pointers to the new items.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />